 On a lighter note❣

-Living on O’ahu, my life has been anything but ordinary, sometimes I seriously feel like I am living in a movie, it’s crazy but cool!
+Traveling the world, my life has been anything but ordinary, sometimes I seriously feel like I am living in a movie, it’s crazy but cool!
 But being in a new place is an emotional roller coaster to say the least.
 As up and down as it has been, I have tried to embrace everything fully, and learned a lot about myself during the process.
-Even the negative things I have experienced here in Hawai’i, has all been worth this gift that I have given myself.
+Even the negative things I have experienced here in Hawai’i and around the world, has all been worth this gift that I have given myself.
 There are many reasons why people travel on their own or move to a new destination.
 Whether it’s for love, friendship, a break, to find oneself, or to heal, whatever your reason is go for it, but make sure for the right reasons.
 For me personally, I knew that I had to do this 150% on my own to really experience this change without help from my home life.
 Traveling on your own is an adventure in itself, and you just gotta roll with the punches of whatever life brings you, in order to really get the full experience.
 And it will be the most uncomfortable, unpredictable, exciting, scary, emotional, cathartic, yet most rewarding experience of your life.
 Bigger the risk, bigger the reward.
 Everything happens for a reason, and there is a life lesson in everything you’ve experienced or will.
-I am not saying I am a professional traveler, or know everything you need to know about Hawai’i, I am just someone who followed her heart coming here.
-This is just a hobby of mine, and I would love to share my story and what I have learned so far here with the world.
+I am not saying I am a professional traveler, or know everything you need to know about Hawai’i, I am just someone who followed her heart.
+This blog is just a hobby of mine, and I would love to share my story and what I have learned so far here with the world.

 In my heart for as long as I could remember, I have always felt like I was meant to share my story.
 And I just came to a point in my life where I wanted to rewrite the story of my life, the way I felt like I was meant to live it.
 So, if you would like to follow along on my adventures, the story of my life, the way I am choosing to write it, hopefully this can be an outlet of inspiration for you, mahalo 🙂